breezup/tinyC/README.md

 # tinyC
-Implementing a compiler like C language using java.
+Implementing a C-like program language using java.